clyze/build-tools/README.md

 * String _projectVersion_: project version of the artifact to post.

-* String _subprojectName_: sub-project name (used in Android apps, for `app` sub-directories containing the actual app code).

-* String _buildType_: `"debug"` or `"release"` (used in Android apps).

-* String _buildTask_: the name of the build task to use to generate the sources JAR.
-If skipped, then "assembleDebug" or "assembleRelease" is used.
-Used in Android apps to select the correct "assemble" task for some flavor/variant of the app.

 * String _useSourcesJar_: a sources JAR archive to be posted instead of using the output of the `sourcesJar` Gradle task.
 Used in Ant interoperability.